OpenSlides/openslides-backend/docs/actions/meeting.update.md

 If `set_as_template` is `True`, `template_for_organization_id` has to be set to `1`.
 If it is `False`, it has to be set to `None`.
 `reference_projector_id` can only be set to a projector, which is not internal.

+This action doesn't allow for a meeting to be set as a template and have `locked_from_inside` set to true at the same time. if this would be the result of an action call, an exception will be thrown.

 ## Permissions
 - Users with `meeting.can_manage_settings` can modify group A